dartren01/Allbirds-Shop-Bot/README.md

 # ShopBot_2.0
-An shopping assistant that automated the checkout process
+A shopping assistant that automates the checkout process for the webstore, Allbirds

 ### Prerequisites